WillieXia/Text-Generation-Network/README.md

 # Text-Generation-Network

-This was a personal introductory mini project for Deep LearningI did for Rensselaer Center for Open Source, where I coded a Long Short Term Memory to intake the texts from one of my favorite books, Huckleberry Finn.
+This was a personal introductory mini project for Deep Learning I did for Rensselaer Center for Open Source, where I coded a Long Short Term Memory to intake the texts from one of my favorite books, Huckleberry Finn.
 Since Huckleberry Finn has a decently large size of characters, I had enough sample to develop